Morioka-Yutaka/sas_dataset_json/sas_dataset_json.md

 ## `%m_sas_to_ndjson1_1()` macro <a name="msastondjson11-macros-6"></a> ######

-Macro Name    : %m_sas_to_ndjson1_1
+Macro Name    : %m_sas_to_json1_1
-  Description   : Exports a SAS dataset to NDJSON (Representation of Dataset-JSON)
+  Description   : Exports a SAS dataset to Dataset-JSON
                   format (version 1.1).
 This macro is designed to support clinical data interchange by generating

   Purpose       :
-    - To convert a SAS dataset into a structured NDJSON format(subset of Dataset-JSON version 1.1) .
+    - To convert a SAS dataset into a structured Dataset-JSON format(version 1.1) .
     - Automatically extracts metadata such as labels, data types, formats, and extended attributes if defined.
     - Generates a metadata-rich datasetJSON with customizable elements.